Redpill-Linpro/alfresco-cluster-probe/README.md

 * http://localhost:8081/share/service/org/redpill/alfresco/clusterprobe/probe/repo - Will return the probe status and text for the repository node that this share node is currently connected to
 * http://localhost:8081/share/service/org/redpill/alfresco/clusterprobe/probe/search - Will return the probe status of the search e ngine that the current repo node uses
+* http://localhost:8081/share/service/org/redpill/alfresco/clusterprobe/probe/transform/docx/pdf - Will return the probe status of transforms between docx and pdf on the repo node that this share node is currently connected to
+* http://localhost:8081/share/service/org/redpill/alfresco/clusterprobe/probe/transform/docx/png - Will return the probe status of transforms between docx and png on the repo node that this share node is currently connected to

 Repository:
 * http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe - Will return the probe status of the targeted repository node
-* http://localhost:8080/alfresco/Service/org/redpill/alfresco/clusterprobe/probe/search - Will return the probe status of the search engine that the current repo node uses
+* http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/search - Will return the probe status of the search engine that the current repo node uses
+* http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/transform/docx/pdf - Will return the probe status of transforms between docx and pdf
+* http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/transform/docx/png - Will return the probe status of transforms between docx and png

 Example response for Share and Repository probes: